-TTUHSC is committed to providing equitable access to learning opportunities to students with documented disabilities (e.g. mental health, attentional, learning, chronic health, sensory, or physical).
-To ensure access to the educational opportunities in the clinical setting, please contact Dr. Tammy Salazar with Disability Support Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
-For more information email disabilitysupport.elp@ttuhsc.edu or visit elpaso.ttuhsc.edu/studentservices/dss.
+TTUHSC El Paso is committed to providing equitable access to learning opportunities to students with documented disabilities (e.g. mental health, attentional, learning, chronic health, sensory, or physical).
+To ensure access to educational opportunities in the clinical setting, please contact Tammy Salazar, Ph.D., with Disability Support Services to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom and clinical settings.
+Or for more information, email disabilitysupport.elp@ttuhsc.edu_or elpaso.ttuhsc.edu/studentservices/dss.